micmejia/bible-dump/AMPC/Acts/Acts 7.md

-Yet He gave him no inheritable property in it, [no] not even enough ground to set his foot on; but He promised that He would give it to Him for a [^a]permanent possession and to his descendants after him, even though [as yet] he had no child.
+Yet He gave him no inheritable property in it, [no] not even enough ground to set his foot on; but He promised that He would give it to Him for a permanent possession and to his descendants after him, even though [as yet] he had no child.